 We examine the impact of a nationwide data disclosure programme for Italian municipalities launched in 2014.
 When only expenditure indicators were public, mayors cut spending, but service provision declined by more, lowering efficiency; once output indicators were added two years later, service provision improved.
 Our identification strategies exploit daily variation in newspaper coverage to instrument mayors' platform access, and comparison of municipalities along treated-untreated regional borders.
 The findings show that governments respond to the metrics that are visible while neglecting those that are not.
 Designing disclosure regimes that cover both inputs and outcomes is therefore crucial to ensure efficiency gains.

 Does providing politicians with low-cost access to information about their peers change their fiscal behavior?
-This paper investigates this question by exploiting a data disclosure program introduced by the Italian government that allowed mayors to access detailed expenditure data of other municipalities through a restricted website.
-By tracking digital activity on the platform, we construct a directed network of peer monitoring and analyze the strategic behavior of participating mayors.
-We find that mayors in the digital network differ systematically from the others: they are younger, more educated, govern larger municipalities, and exhibit strong homophily based on structural rather than political characteristics.
-Using an identification strategy that exploits the network's intransitivity to solve the reflection problem, we show that digital transparency alters the nature of fiscal competition.
-Within the network, strategic interaction in property tax setting is conditional on electoral incentives: it is strongly driven by mayors who are eligible for re-election, while term-limited mayors do not respond to their digital peers.
-In contrast, for municipalities outside the network, tax setting remains correlated with geographical neighbors but is unresponsive to term limits.
-These findings suggest that digital platforms facilitate a sophisticated, reputation-based form of yardstick competition, and that transparency tools affect politician behavior even before voters gain access to the same information.
+This paper investigates this question by exploiting a data disclosure program introduced by the Italian government that allowed mayors to access detailed expenditure data of other municipalities through a restricted website, before the information was shared with voters.
+By tracking digital activity on the platform, we construct a directed network of peer monitoring.
+We find that mayors in the digital network are younger, more educated, and govern larger municipalities.
+Using a novel identification strategy that exploits network intransitivity to address the reflection problem, we show that digital transparency generates strategic interaction in property tax setting consistent with yardstick competition—but only among mayors who are not term-limited.
+No such interaction is found among municipalities outside the network, nor between geographically adjacent municipalities within it, ruling out tax competition as the driving mechanism.
+These findings suggest that digital platforms can facilitate a distinct, reputation-based form of yardstick competition.

 We develop a probabilistic-voting model to study how lobbying shapes both policy outcomes and democratic participation.
 In our model, a lobby provides blocs of votes in exchange for weaker policy commitments, but departing from existing frameworks we allow partially ideological voters to abstain when policies tilt too strongly toward lobby interests, thereby linking lobbying not only to policy concessions but also to voter turnout.
 The model yields a paradoxical prediction: stronger electoral competition can worsen policy quality and depress participation, as parties increasingly depend on lobby support to secure victory.
 We examine these predictions in the context of Mafia lobbying in Sicily between 1994 and 2018, exploiting variation from close national contests between Forza Italia and the Democratic Party of the Left.
 Consistent with the theory, tighter competition in Mafia-influenced municipalities led to fewer reallocations of confiscated Mafia assets—one of Italy’s central anti-mafia policies—and to lower electoral participation.
 Our findings highlight a perverse consequence of democratic competition: when votes can be mobilised by powerful lobbies, more competition may erode rather than enhance accountability and participation.